Cymbopogon martinii

 Cymbopogon martinii is a species of grass in the genus Cymbopogon (lemongrasses) native to India and Indochina but widely cultivated in many places for its aromatic oil.
 It is best known by the common name palmarosa (palm rose) as it smells sweet and rose-like.
 Other common names include Indian geranium, gingergrass, rosha, and rosha grass.

 Uses

 The essential oil of this plant, which contains the chemical compound geraniol, is valued for its scent and for traditional medicinal and household uses.
 Palmarosa oil may be an effective insect repellent when applied to stored grain and beans, an antihelmintic against nematodes, and an antifungal and mosquito repellent.
 Palmarosa oil, which has a scent similar to that of roses, is added to soaps and cosmetics.

 It is widely used for rose-smelling perfumes and cosmetics.
+The aroma of the oil is described as "sweet, floral, citrus, grassy, citronella, geranium".
 It has been used for aromatherapy.
 Palmarosa oil is an antifungal that fights against Aspergillus niger (commonly known as black mold), Chaetomium globosum (also known as soil mold), and Penicillium funiculosum, which is a plant pathogen.